Lirity/Lirity/README.md

 - 🥸 Driven to evolve into a skilled independent developer
 - 💪 Embarked on a fitness journey in March 2022
 - ⚽ Passionate about playing football and a Manchester City supporter
-- 🎵 Devoted fan of Sakanaction, attended the SAKANAQUARIUM 2024 "Turn" concert in Sendai
+- 🎵 Devoted fan of Sakanaction, attended the SAKANAQUARIUM 2024 "Turn" in Sendai

 ### 💼 Experience